Israel Shahak: Civil rights advocate

 In letters published in the Ha'aretz and Kol Ha'ir newspapers, Shahak criticized the political hypocrisy demonstrated by the radical Left in their uncritical support of the Palestinian nationalist movements.
 In his obituary of Shahak, Christopher Hitchens said that Shahak's house was "a library of information about the human rights of the oppressed", and that: (Note: Hitchens acknowledged a personal debt to Shahak, one of several people who "had to undergo considerable intellectual trial and evince notable courage, in order to break with the faith of their tribes", for having introduced him to the thinking of Spinoza.)

 The families of prisoners, the staff of closed and censored publications, the victims of eviction and confiscation — none were ever turned away.
 I have met influential "civil society" Palestinians alive today who were protected as students when Israel was a professor of chemistry at the Hebrew University; from him they learned never to generalize about Jews.
 And they respected him, not just for his consistent stand against discrimination, but also because — he never condescended to them.
 He detested nationalism and religion, and made no secret of his contempt for the grasping Arafat entourage.
 But, as he once put it to me, "I will now only meet with Palestinian spokesmen when we are out of the country.
 I have some severe criticisms to present to them.
 But I cannot do this while they are living under occupation, and I can 'visit' them as a privileged citizen."

 Shahak was also active in protesting the public burning of Christian books such as occurred on 23 March 1980 when Yad Le-akhim, a religious organization that was at the time a beneficiary of subsidies from the Ministry of Religion, ceremonially incinerated hundreds of copies of the New Testament publicly in Jerusalem.

 Author

-Among the books publish by Israel Shahak are Jewish Fundamentalism in Israel (1994), co-authored by Norton Mezvinsky, Jewish History, Jewish Religion: The Weight of Three Thousand Years (1994), and Open Secrets: Israel's Nuclear and Foreign Policies (1997).
+Among the books written by Israel Shahak were Jewish Fundamentalism in Israel (1994), co-authored by Norton Mezvinsky, Jewish History, Jewish Religion: The Weight of Three Thousand Years (1994, see below), and Open Secrets: Israel's Nuclear and Foreign Policies (1997).
 In the introduction to the 2004 edition of Jewish Fundamentalism in Israel, the historian Mezvinsky said, "We realize that, by criticizing Jewish fundamentalism, we are criticizing a part of the past that we love.
 We wish that members of every human grouping would criticize their own past, even before criticizing others."